sha37/OptionsOracle/README.md

 ## Getting Started

-## What's New in Option Oracle v1.7.0? (latest)
+## What's New in Option Oracle v1.7.1? (latest)

+	-Implemented strike combo box to filter the option grid view.
+	-Alter position and size of various attributes to get better view experience.

+##v1.7.0
 -Removed extra side banners for a more streamlined and spacious viewing experience.
 -Unified our XML structures to improve data management efficiency.
 -Enhanced the loading form to make data loading smoother and quicker.

 ##v1.0.8
 -Implemented GetHistoricalData for NSE (National Stock Exchange) using Yahoo Finance.